Marodseg/confianza-animal-frontend/README.md

 ## Husky Git hooks

 **For the first time** run `npm run prepare` to install husky.
 After that, when you make a change to the source files, automatically it runs `lint` to reformat the code (if possible).
 Don't confuse this with the `prettier` command, which is used to format the code before committing.

 ## Code formatting

+In case you don't configure husky, you can run `npm run lint` to reformat the code.

 Run `npm run prettier:check` to check if the code is formatted correctly.
 Another option to check for a specific file is `npx prettier --check "src/*.ts"`.

 Run `npx prettier --write "src/*.ts"` to format the code of the file.